Where To Buy

 Sizing: Runs about 1/2 size big so buy 1/2 size smaller than your actual shoe size.
-I’m a true 9 on the bradock scale and the 8.5’s fit me perfectly.
+I’m a true 9 and the 8.5’s fit me perfectly.

 Fit: The fit Felt pretty snug around the ankle and back part of my foot.
 Not tight but snug in a good way snug.
 Then as you get towards the middle to the front fo the boot it widens out to give your foot room to flex and help you turn.
 It’s going to work well for a wide variety of foot widths.
 The narrow back can keep narrow feet from sliding around and it widens out enough to handle mid width feet like mine.

-Comfort: From first turn I had not a single issue and it felt like I was riding a boot heat molded for my foot.
+Comfort: From the first turn, I had not a single issue and it felt like I was riding a boot heat molded for my foot.
 I was really impressed.

 Flex: The flex is medium bordering on medium soft and it gives you a pretty good freedom of movement.